infinitered/ignite/docs/Components-TextField.md

 ### `label`

-The `label` is an optional prop that is used to set the label.
+The `label` optional prop is a string that is used to set the label.
 If this is not set, the `labelTx` prop must be present to set the label.
 If both are set, the `label` value will be used.
 The label is rendered with a [`Text`](./Components-Text.md) component

 ```tsx
 <TextField